 When you lack of clarity of purpose, it becomes apparent when you try to break out of your silo to collaborate—and then hit a wall.

-Cross-functional collaboration can unlock opportunities for companies to do their best possible work.
+Learning to collaborate with team members in different departments can unlock opportunities for companies to do their best possible work.
 So why do we fight it?
 And why do we have a hard time facilitating it even when we all agree we want it?
 Below, you’ll find 5 common barriers to collaboration across teams, departments, and functions—along with solutions for each.

 Put simply, cross-functional collaboration is when people from different teams or functions (marketing, sales, engineering, HR) within a company join forces to work on a common goal, project, or responsibility.